deinsoftware/swpm/README.md

 > To run these commands in a path where a `package.json` didn't exist add the flag `--use <npm|yarn|pnpm>` at the end.

 ### Flags

+Flags are important to `swpm` because can modify or set his behavior.

 #### Use